kazeburo/git-version-next/README.md

 This package is build based on https://github.com/b4b4r07/git-bump

-git-version-next increment version (git tag) numbers with semver.
+git-version-next increments version (git tag) numbers simply.
 Unlike git-bump, it only displays the new version to STDOUT.

 ## Installation